robertDurst/robertdurst/README.md

 ## Blogging

 I occasionally blog.
-Working on that first post of 2023...

 My personal blog is on [my website, robdurst.com](https://robdurst.com/).

 I've also blogged for work:
   * Spring Health - _cannot seem to find the link_